jsgounot/BioScripts/Kraken2/DBBuilder/README.md

 # Kraken2 DBBUILDER

 A simple script to help to quickly produce a [kraken](http://ccb.jhu.edu/software/kraken2/) database from scratch.
-This script is basicaly following recommandation from the [documentation](https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases) with basic options.
-Please refere to this document for additionnal parameters.
-Additionnaly, the script will also create in the same directory the [bracken](https://ccb.jhu.edu/software/bracken/) database.
+This script is basicaly following recommandation from the [documentation](https://github.com/DerrickWood/kraken2/wiki/Manual#custom-databases) with basic options and will also create in the same directory the [bracken](https://ccb.jhu.edu/software/bracken/) database.

+#### Before going further

+Kraken classic database use NCBI taxonomic classifications with 2 files: `nodes.dmp` and `names.dmp` (see [here](https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump_readme.txt) for official files description, files can be truncated).
+This means you need to associate your genomes to either an existing NCBI taxonomic ID or create a new one.
+All taxonomic ID and relationship between them are saved in the `nodes.dmp` file, while the `names.dmp` files store each node metadata.

+1. If your goal is just to include a couple of missing species / strain into a pre-existing database, please look at the kraken2 `--add-to-library` option.
+You will need to add an existing or novel taxid of your species into the fasta header too.
+2. If your goal is to create a new database from scratch based on a MAGs dataset, use this script.

-# Dependancies
+### Dependancies

 Python

 * click
 * biopython

-Softwares

-* kraken2
-* bracken

 Tested on :